Trey Mancini Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

+- Dodgers pitchers combine to surrender 20 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- Urias gets the start for the Dodgers, his fourth of the season.
-He is 3-0 with a 1.50 ERA and 20 strikeouts in 18 2/3 innings pitched.
+- Grove gets the start for the Dodgers, his fourth of the season.
+He is 0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched.

-- The lefty last pitched on Tuesday against the San Francisco Giants, when he threw six innings, allowing one earned run while giving up four hits.
+- The righty's last time out came on Sunday against the Chicago Cubs, when he went 5 2/3 innings, surrendering one earned run while giving up two hits.

+- The 26-year-old has an ERA of 9.00, with 9.7 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .302 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.